pretzelhammer/rust-blog/posts/chat-server.md

         let (reader, writer) = tcp.split();
         let mut stream = FramedRead::new(reader, LinesCodec::new());
         let mut sink = FramedWrite::new(writer, LinesCodec::new());
-        sink.send(HELP_MSG).await?;
+        // send list of server commands to
+        // the user as soon as they connect sink.send(HELP_MSG).await?;
         while let Some(Ok(mut msg)) = stream.next().await {
+            // handle new /help command
             if msg.starts_with("/help") {
                 sink.send(HELP_MSG).await?;
+            // handle new /quit command
             } else if msg.starts_with("/quit") {
                 break;
+            // handle regular message
             } else {
                 msg.push_str(" ❤️");
                 sink.send(msg).await?;